-When children join our program, they are normally in Primary School (classes 2, 3 or 4).
-Our philosophy at the primary school (K – 8) level is to work with private schools.
-In 2009, Kenya implemented free universal primary education, however did not provide sufficient funding for public schools to implement that mandate.
-As a result, primary public schools in Kenya tend to be over-crowded and under-resourced.
-We work with a small number of private schools that have a demonstrated track record of delivering strong academic performance as measured by the Kenya Comprehensive Primary Exam (KCPE) taken by students in 8th grade.
+Children joining our program are normally in primary school (attending the equivalent of U.S. grades 2, 3, 4, 5, or 6).
+In 2009, Kenya implemented free universal primary education, however sufficient funding for public schools was not provided to implement that mandate.
+As a result, primarily public schools in Kenya tend to be overcrowded and under-resourced.
+Instead, we work with a small number of private schools that have a track record of delivering strong academic performance, historically measured by the Kenya Comprehensive Primary Exam (KCPE) taken by students in Class 8 (8th grade).

 Secondary (High) Schools